 You can also create a safe space by sharing a personal, related story from your own experience.
 Letting your child know something similar has happened to you may help you connect, and they may feel more comfortable opening up.

 Of course there are times when you can’t drop what you’re doing to talk to your kids.
 It’s just a reality of life.
 If you just walked in the door, Hill suggests saying something like, “I appreciate that you want to talk to me, but I just got home.
 Can you give me 10 minutes to unwind a bit so I can give you my full attention?”
 Just be sure to get back to the conversation when the time is better for you.

 To minimize having to postpone talks, licensed therapist with Strong4Life Erin Harlow-Parker, APRN, also suggests, “Try to weave check-ins into the day or right after school.”
 And, if necessary, set up a good time to talk when you, and your child, can be distraction-free.
 And then, when your child is ready to talk, put down your phone, close the laptop and listen.

 Not overreacting is much, much easier said than done.
 After all, you’re human, and you also have emotions.
 However, managing your reaction is very important.
-If your child tells you something upsetting or something that angers you, such as “I hate my teacher and my whole school,” an angry response from you about her words may make her less likely to talk to you about emotional issues in the future.
-If your initial reaction is calm, your child may feel more comfortable coming to you with her feelings.
+If your child tells you something upsetting or something that angers you, such as “I hate my teacher and my whole school,” an angry response from you about their words may make them less likely to talk to you about emotional issues in the future.
+If your initial reaction is calm, your child may feel more comfortable coming to you with their feelings.